-Working Capital - Definition
+Working Capital - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Accounting, Taxation, and Reporting

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Business Management & Operations

 Working capital is the measure of the liquidity available in a company with which the company funds its daily operations.
 Working capital is also called net working capital, it is the amount of liquidity left for a company after its current liabilities have been removed from the current assets.
 The formula for calculating working capital is (Current Assets - Current Liabilities).
 Current assets include cash, accounts receivable, inventories of raw materials and others.
 Account payable is an example of a company's current liabilities.
 Using a financial metric (working capital), the amount of liquidity that serves as a company's operating capital is calculated.